xiaqingxu1/test-readme/README.md

   - [Operators](#operators)
 - [Matrices](#matrices)

-## Introduction to LaTeX

-LaTeX is a typesetting system commonly used for technical and scientific documents.
-It is especially useful for typesetting mathematical formulas and equations.

 ## Basic Syntax

 LaTeX expressions can be included in markdown files by enclosing them in dollar signs (`$`).
 For inline expressions, use a single dollar sign (`$expression$`), and for display expressions, use double dollar signs (`$$expression$$`).